ctb/titus-blog/src/2015-on-galileos-middle-finger.rst

 provides plenty of footnotes and citations that let interested people follow up on specific items.

+But!
 What I wanted to write about in this blog post is two things -- first, MONEY.
 And second, media, the Internet, and Internet harassment.

 First, MONEY.